dw-innovation/go-verify-game/readme.md

 ### Deployment

-The `master` branch, tags, and open pull requests get deployed through Github Actions to AWS S3.
+The `main` branch, tags, and open pull requests get deployed through Github Actions to AWS S3.

-Results are available at: https://kid-game.s3.eu-central-1.amazonaws.com/master/index.html
+Results are available at: https://kid-game.s3.eu-central-1.amazonaws.com/main/index.html

 Note: only the frontend version of the game will be seen at this url.  to run a realtime server, you're on your own :)